 Businesses should take this tax into account when looking at the money saved by adopting the open office.
 In high priced markets, the loss of productivity may fall below the cost savings in space versus traditional offices.
 Lower priced markets, however, may make it worthwhile for a company owner to keep individual offices.

 A third option lies in the installation of portable office space within established open offices.
 This keeps the costs savings of the open office while ensuring that employees do have space to escape and work

 The Highest Performing Employees Will Suffer from Open Plan Office Anxiety

 High performing employees form the core of any operation.
 They devote themselves entirely to the success of the company, doing any job necessary, covering for others, and forming the foundation of a company’s growth.
 In workplace jargon, they even get their own shortened reference, HPE.

 Enterprise software strategist and productivity expert William Belk explained his open office plan concerns last year in a CNBC article.
 According to his own survey-based research, open offices dangerously drain productivity from HPEs.

-Open Plan Office Anxiety Will Affect Introverts As Well
+Open Plan Office Anxiety Will Deeply Affect Introverts

 Extroverts get a physical “rush” from interactions with a variety of people while introvert brains release more of the compound acetylcholine.
 This substance affects the nervous system in that it calms reactions while provoking deeper thought.